 Additional Skills and Knowledge That Will Help You with Swing Trading Stocks

-PRICE ACTION: The swing trading strategies discussed all involve price patterns.
-It’s helpful to learn more about reading price action, and how price action can be used to spot trends and warn of trend reversals.
+PRICE ACTION: It’s helpful to learn about reading price action, and how price action can be used to spot trends and warn of trend reversals.

 MENTAL GAME: Any style of trading is largely psychological.
-You can have the best strategy in the world, but if you are fearful, anxious, greedy, tired, distracted, forgetful, slow, too fast (and the list goes on) while executing it, you won’t be able to implement that strategy effectively.
+You can have the best strategy in the world, but if you can’t implement it because your mind gets in the way, then the strategy is pretty much useless.

 Also check out the Real Reasons Most Traders Lose Money, which provides precise steps to avoid being in that losing group.

-TRACKING TRADES: I created a downloadable swing trading log in Excel where you can track all your trades and statistics from your trades.
+TRACKING TRADES: I created a downloadable swing trading log in Excel where you can track all your trades and statistics.
 All the statistics are calculated for you, and the spreadsheet can even help you determine your position size.

-Final Word on the Stock Swing Trading Mini-Course
+Final Word on the Free Stock Swing Trading Mini-Course

 With just the information here you can start developing your own highly effective swing trading method.